Aditya-Mohite-Github/Python/CLU/README.md

 This is a simple command-line utility written in Python that provides weather information based on location.

-## Features

-- Get weather forecast by location name or coordinates
-- Retrieve current weather for the current location using the `geocoder` module

 ## Modules and Technology Used

 - Python 3.8 and above